Benex254/FastAnime/README.md

 - `--default` use the default ui
 - `--preview` show a preview when using fzf
 - `--no-preview` dont show a preview when using fzf
+- `--format <yt-dlp format string>` set the format of anime downloaded and streamed based on yt-dlp format. works when `--server gogoanime`

 #### The anilist command